Here we are again for another blog post update, this time for Amped Replay – the enhanced video player for frontline officers and investigators.

 The first thing you will notice with the playback stage is some new information at the bottom.

-We have added the pixel dimensions here, and this information will change if you alter the size of your video or image.
+We have added the pixel dimensions here.
+This information will change if you alter the size of your video or image.
 So, if you start with a video of 944 x 1080, but you adjust the aspect ratio to 16:9, you will see the pixel dimensions change to 1920 x 1080.
 It will always display the size that you will export at, and this information will always be visible regardless of the stage that you are in.
 Being aware of the final pixel size of your video is important: for example, if you export a video with a resolution above 1920×1080, expect it to be downscaled when played on most devices to fit the display resolution.

 Then we added two buttons next to the speed slider to help you either increase or decrease the Frames Per Second (FPS).
 You can now either drag the slider, hover over it and use your mouse or click the +/- buttons.